oxipay/oxidocs/docs/guidelines/introduction.md

   </div>
 </div>

 <small>We strive to write good documentation for our merchants.
-If there is a way we can improve our documentation, please let us know through <a href="mailto:support@%domain%?Subject=Oxipay Documentation">support@%domain%</a></small>
+If there is a way we can improve our documentation, please let us know through <a href="mailto:support@%domain%?Subject=EPCarts Documentation">support@%domain%</a></small>
 <br>
 <br>
 <small>Version 1.10</small>